nfriedly/docpad-plugin-mongodb/README.md

 ### Config details:

-Each configuration object in `collections` inherits defalt values from `collectionDefaults` and then from the built-in defaults:
+Each configuration object in `collections` inherits default values from `collectionDefaults` and then from the built-in defaults:

 ```coffee
   connectionString: process.env.MONGOLAB_URI || process.env.MONGOHQ_URL || "mongodb://localhost/localdev"